15 October 2011 global protests: Hungary

 In Hungary there were demonstrations at two cities.
 A gathering with an assembly and marching was held in the capitol Budapest where about 1500 people attended during the day, according to the police and organizers.
 Several dozen people gathered also in Pécs.

 North America

 United States

-15 October was the day that many local offshoots of Occupy Wall Street started, mainly in smaller cities.
+On 15 October many local offshoots of Occupy Wall Street started, mainly in smaller cities.
 Most of the big cities already had Occupy movements that people from the smaller cities and towns came to.

 In New York City, after police prepared to evict protesters from Zuccotti Park near Wall Street, the protesters marched into the heart of the city where they gathered 10,000 supporters.
-76 were arrested, 45 in Times square and 24 at a branch of Citibank.
-Protests also took place in hundreds of major cities across the US like Washington, Boston, Philadelphia, San Francisco, Los Angeles, Chicago, Miami, and Dallas and smaller communities like Champaign–Urbana, Memphis Oklahoma City, Buffalo, and Fort Lauderdale.
+76 were arrested, 45 in Times Square and 24 at a branch of Citibank.
+Protests also took place in hundreds of major cities across the US such as Washington, Boston, Philadelphia, San Francisco, Los Angeles, Chicago, Miami, and Dallas and smaller communities like Champaign–Urbana, Memphis Oklahoma City, Buffalo, and Fort Lauderdale.